wilsonliaows/docs/workbot/workbot-examples.md

 ![Connecting Apps](/assets/images/Workbot/workbot-examples/connections.png)
 *Connect the applications and then press next*

 After you click on next, you will have the option to customize any fields you want to change.
-If you don't want to, proceed to click **Next**
+If you don't want to, proceed to click *Next*
 ![Customize fields](/assets/images/Workbot/workbot-examples/customize.png)
 *Modify, add, and remove anything from the original sample recipe*

 If you chose to do so, you can test your recipe.
-If not, click on **Skip & test later**
+If not, click on *Skip & test later*

 ![Testing](/assets/images/Workbot/workbot-examples/testing.png)
 * Click on test recipe located on the top right corner, or skip and test later.*

 Now, you have everything set up on Workato.
-To see Workbot in action, we need to set up deal support request.
+To see the Workbot recipe in action, we need to set up a deal support request.

 To do this, we need to go to Salesforce and create a new deal supoprt rqequest.

-Firstly, go to your home page and click on **Create New** on the top left corner of the page.
+Firstly, go to your home page and click on *Create New* on the top left corner of the page.
 In the drop down bar, click on **Deal Support Request.

 ![Create new request](/assets/images/Workbot/workbot-examples/create-new.jpg)
-*Create new > Deal support request*
+**Create new* > *Deal support request**

 Once you click on this, you will be directed to a form.

 ![New Deal](/assets/images/Workbot/workbot-examples/new-deal-form.jpg)
 *Fill in the fields of the form and then hit save*

-Once you save the request, you will receive a confirmation.
+Once you save the request, you will receive a confirmation notification.
 ![Confirmation](/assets/images/Workbot/workbot-examples/confirmation.jpg)
 *Deal support request confirmation*